The Mysterious Jaeger-LeCoultre Memovox cal. 601 – the Story of the Rarest and Most Unusual JLC Memovox Watch

 JLC Grand Reveil cal.
 909

-On the photos on the left you can see all three stated watches.
-On all three watches the alarm hand is clearly visible, there is no disc.
-I have to point out that the 919 watch picture was taken from the web while other two are my photos of the watches from my collection (as are all others in this article).
+In the photos on the left, you can see all three of the mentioned watches.
+In each of them, the alarm-setting hand is clearly visible—there is no disc.
+I should point out that the photo of the watch with the Caliber 919 was taken from the internet, while the other two are my own photographs of watches from my personal collection (as are all other images in this article).

-As a curiosity, I would like to mention that, in some exceptional cases, JLC used movements from other brands with an alarm hand in its alarm watches.
-However, these alarm watches are not Memovox models.
+As a curiosity, I would like to mention that in a few exceptional cases, JLC used movements from other brands with an alarm-setting hand in its alarm watches.
+However, these watches are not part of the Memovox line.

-As the first and most visible feature of the 601 Memovox is now solved, we can move to the other aspects.
-Let's start with the analyses of the movement.
+With the most visually distinctive feature of the 601 Memovox now addressed, we can move on to other aspects.
+Let’s start with an analysis of the movement itself.

-As can be seen from the images below, the Cal.
-601 movement is practically identical to the Cal.
-814 movement.
-The technical difference between the 814 and 489 is that in the 814, two bridges from the 489 are combined into one.
-The same combined bridge is also present in the Cal.
-601 movement.
-Therefore, it is very common in the description of this watch to come across the claim that the 601 is actually a transitional movement between the 489 and 814.
-However, Beitl disagrees with this conclusion in his book.
-According to him, the 601 is a spin-off version of the 814 movement.
-This is supported by the fact that of about 2000 Cal.
-601 movements that were made (this figure is cited everywhere, but I haven't found the source for this claim) the serial numbers of these 2000 movements are in the range of 734,980 to 745,520.
-All other serial numbers within this range are supposed to belong to the 814 movements, which suggests that the production of the 814 and 601 took place simultaneously.
-My movement has the serial number 744,845, making it one of the last ones made.
+As can be seen in the images below, the Caliber 601 is practically identical to the Caliber 814.
+The main technical difference between the 814 and its predecessor, the 489, is that the 814 combines two bridges found in the 489 into a single one.
+The same combined bridge can also be found in the Caliber 601.
+Because of this, it’s common to come across claims that the 601 is a transitional movement between the 489 and 814.
+However, in his book, Beitl disagrees with this conclusion.
+According to him, the 601 is a spin-off version of the 814.
+This view is supported by the fact that of the roughly 2,000 Caliber 601 movements produced (a figure that is widely cited, though I haven’t found a definitive source), the serial numbers fall within the range of 734,980 to 745,520.
+All other serial numbers within this range are said to belong to Caliber 814 movements, suggesting that the 601 and 814 were produced simultaneously.
+My movement, with serial number 744,845, is one of the last examples made.

-I should also mention that I have read on some forums that the 601 is supposed to be 1mm larger than the 489 and 814.
-I can state with certainty that this is not the case.
-All three movements have the same diameter of 28.4mm.
-I admit that a different size would surprise me greatly, as these are technically almost identical movements (with the aforementioned bridge and, instead of a disk, a pointer).
+I should also mention that I’ve read on some forums that the 601 is supposed to be 1 mm larger than the 489 and 814.
+I can say with certainty that this is not true.
+All three movements have the same diameter of 28.4 mm.
+A different size would honestly surprise me, as these movements are technically nearly identical—apart from the combined bridge and the use of a hand instead of a disc.

 JLC 601 movement

-Serial number and the 601 mark at the edge
+Serial number and the 601 mark on the edge

 Exact serial number of my movement

-Based on all the markings on the movement, it can be concluded that the movement was made for a watch intended for non-USA markets, as it is marked with Jaeger-LeCoultre but does not bear the indication of threaded jewels.
-The movement marking is only located on the edge, and there is none on the bridge.
-This is also supported by the inscription on the dial, which reads Jaeger-LeCoultre and not just LeCoultre.
+Based on all the markings on the movement, it can be concluded that it was made for a watch intended for non-U.S. markets.
+It is marked with Jaeger-LeCoultre but does not indicate the number of jewels.
+The movement marking is located only on the edge, with none present on the bridge.
+This is further supported by the dial inscription, which reads Jaeger-LeCoultre and not simply LeCoultre.

-You are probably wondering why I emphasize that the watch was obviously made for the non-USA market?
-The next photograph provides the reason.
-The case was clearly made in the USA (by the Wadsworth company), and furthermore, the inside of the backplate is signed by LeCoultre.
-If we were to judge by the case alone, the watch was intended for the USA market!
+You may be wondering why I emphasize that the watch was clearly made for a non-U.S. market.
+The reason becomes clear in the next photograph.
+The case was unmistakably made in the United States—by the Wadsworth company—and the inside of the case back is signed LeCoultre.
+If we judged only by the case, the watch would appear to be intended for the U.S. market.

-The inner side of the backplate also reveals that the case is gold plated.
-Please be aware that the serial number on the backplate has no relation to the serial number of the movement and that is how it should be.
-At that time JLC did not have unified serial numers of the case and the movement.
+The inner side of the case back also reveals that the case is gold-plated.
+Please note that the serial number on the case back has no relation to the serial number of the movement, and this is exactly as it should be.
+At that time, JLC did not use unified serial numbers for both the case and the movement.

 Inner side of the backplate